Israel – Serbia Tax Treaty

 E-mail: srbambil@netvision.net.il

-Business activity in Serbia
+Business Activity in Serbia

-Serbia’s skilled workforce, favourable business environment, and low operating costs make it attractive for foreign investors.
+Serbia’s skilled workforce, favorable business environment, and low operating costs make it attractive to foreign investors.
 The country is perceived as politically and macroeconomically stable, with improved infrastructure and elevated international business rankings.
 Serbia’s competitive edge lies in its skilled workforce and qualified experts, facilitating duty-free exports and serving as a regional hub for business operations.
 Maximum support is available to investors throughout the decision-making, preparation, and realization phases of investments.

 The nation’s investment appeal is particularly evident in the most attractive sectors, such as agriculture, automotive, textile, and electronics.
 This solidifies Serbia’s global dominance in terms of investment and highlights the nation’s potential for continued growth in the future.
 Also, as a bonus, many municipalities offer designated industrial zones as an added incentive for companies aiming to streamline their operations.
 These zones provide benefits such as simplified land acquisition processes, strategic geographical locations, and readily available infrastructure.

 Currently, fifteen of these industrial zones, including Pirot, Subotica, Zrenjanin, and Belgrade, are also licensed as free customs zones.
 Operating in free zones comes with special advantages, including a privileged tax regime and exemptions from VAT and customs duties on the import of materials for export production.
 There are no limitations on the import and export of goods within these zones, but goods transferred from the zone to the domestic market adhere to foreign goods import regulations.
-Employers in free zones have the option to lease business premises, production space, and warehouses under favourable conditions.
+Employers in free zones have the option to lease business premises, production space, and warehouses under favorable conditions.

-Bilateral agreements between Serbia and Israel
+Bilateral Agreements between Israel and Serbia

 Reciprocal Promotion and Protection of Investments